coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/10.workflow/09.workflow_examples/item.md

 The 4 day offset email is identical but with the 4 day numbers.

-The <a href="http://localhost/coreBOSDocumentation/configuration-tools/workflow/scheduled_workflows">scheduled workflow explanation has a nice image explaining</a> the "more than" condition.
+The [scheduled workflow explanation has a nice image explaining](../05.scheduled_workflows) the "more than" condition.

 The **second workflow** is a scheduled workflow that launches once a day looking for inactive tickets and closing them after sending and email.
 That will be two task, and **update field** task to change the status and an **email task** to send the email.
 This looks like this: